 K-12 schools, and senior centers throughout the county.

 The walk-in library at 702 Sawmill Rd.
 Ste 101, Bloomsburg, PA 17815 serves as a base library for the bookmobile and a county library.
-It is open five days per week – see library hours.
+It is open six days per week – see library hours.
 There are 25,000+ books, audiobooks, and DVDs here in addition to the 5000+ items on the bookmobile.
 Browse and check out books from our large collection.
 Return items you checked out on the bookmobile.
 Use the public computer.
-Book donations for our book sales are accepted year-round (book donations suspended until July 1).
+Book donations for our book sales are accepted year-round.

 Use the lower parking lot in the back of the building to get to the library entrance.
 See map and get driving directions.